ccolon/disruptsc/README.md

 (recommended identifier: a trigram, e.g. CER for cereal production or MTE for manufacturing of textile)
 - The column with the identifier should be called *sector*

-**2. Prepare the district data**
+**2. Prepare the region data**

-- Prepare a *district_geojson*, with all district, their adequate identifier (typically the administrative code, beware whether you want it to me string or integer), the point of their main city as geometry
+- Prepare a *region_geojson*, with all region, their adequate identifier (typically the administrative code, beware whether you want it to me string or integer), the point of their main city as geometry
 - Make sure the coordinates system is EPSG 4326 (unprojected, degrees)
 - The column with the admin code should be called *admin_code*
-- Make sure that in your *sales_csv*, the districts and sectors are adequately coded
+- Make sure that in your *sales_csv*, the regions and sectors are adequately coded
-- Create the *district_data_geojson* (see above) from *district_geojson* and *sales_csv*,
+- Create the *region_data_geojson* (see above) from *region_geojson* and *sales_csv*,
-which includes population per district
+which includes population per region

 **3. Add the sector cutoff to the sector table**

-- Add a column *supply_data* in the sector table: it should correspond to the name of the attribute of the district data (*district_geojson*) contains the economic data of that sector
+- Add a column *supply_data* in the sector table: it should correspond to the name of the attribute of the regional data (*region_geojson*) contains the economic data of that sector
-- Add a column *cutoff* in the sector table: only district with data above this cutoff will be modeled as production place for that sector
+- Add a column *cutoff* in the sector table: only region with data above this cutoff will be modeled as production place for that sector

 **4. Prepare the technical coefficient matrix**